-One area of responsibility our team did well with is communication honesty.
-Our client had no understanding of software development, so in order to ensure they understood questions and proposed functionality, we used visuals and generalized terminology to explain things.
-This included athletic examples to ask questions about functionalities.
-Another way we ensured our client understands our communication is by giving them access to relevant documents.
-This allowed for better client understanding in order to receive the most appropriate responses and allowed truthful representation of our work that wasn't modified specifically to trick the client.
+One area of responsibility our team is doing well with is communication honesty.
+Our client has no understanding of software development, so in order to ensure they understand questions and proposed functionality, we use visuals and generalized terminology to explain things.
+This includes athletic examples to ask questions about functionalities.
+Another way we ensure our client understands our communication is by giving them access to relevant documents.
+This allows for better client understanding in order to receive the most appropriate responses and allows truthful representation of our work that wasn't modified specifically to trick the client.

 One area of responsibility our team could improve upon is work competence, specifically timeliness.
 Currently, our team is not to the point of our project that we had estimated to be at due to unexpected delays not factored into our original estimation for work completion.
 We are still delivering high quality work, just not at the rate expected.
-Because of this, we decided to turn to quality of documentation so the next group can use our information and current work to build upon.
+In the future, we plan to have better delegation among tasks to be completed and consider road bumps in development.